hokageCodes/hngx-task-deux/README.md

 ### Error Handling:
 Implement error handling to display meaningful error messages to users in case of API failures or other issues.

+### Notes About The Project:
+- The API call will bring back the top-rated movies of all time
+- Users are able to click on the poster cards to get individual information about the movie
+- The search functionality works in the desktop version only as a mobile design was not specified
+- Users will need to click on the movie title name in the search drop-down to be taken to that individual movie page